xeroneit/WooCommerce-Abandoned-Cart-Webhook-Plugin/readme.txt

 Description:

-This plugin is actually build for <a href="https://botsailor.com/blog/send-woocommerce-abandoned-cart-recovery-message-to-whatsapp-by-botsailor">recover WooCommerce Abandoned Cart by WhatsApp message for Botsailor </a>
+This plugin is actually build for <a href="https://botsailor.com/blog/send-woocommerce-abandoned-cart-recovery-message-to-whatsapp-by-botsailor"> recover WooCommerce Abandoned Cart by WhatsApp message for Botsailor. </a>

 The WooCommerce Abandoned Cart Webhook Plugin allows WooCommerce store owners to capture and send abandoned cart data, including customer information, to a specified webhook URL when a cart is abandoned.
 This plugin integrates with external CRM systems, email marketing platforms, or notification systems for automated cart recovery.
 It also integrates seamlessly with <a href="https://botsailor.com/"> BotSailor</a> to send WhatsApp notifications, helping to recover lost sales and boost conversions.